Alex Johnston (rugby league)

 He played for the Indigenous All Stars and the Prime Minister's XIII at representative level, and won the 2014 NRL Grand Final with the South Sydney club.
-Johnston is in the top 10 try scorers of all time in Australian rugby league.
+Johnston is the 2nd highest try scorer in Australian first-grade rugby league history.

 Background

-Johnston was born in Sydney, New South Wales, Australia, and has ancestry from Lumi, Sandaun Province, Papua New Guinea and Saibai Island in the Torres Strait.
+Johnston was born in Sydney, New South Wales, Australia, and has Aboriginal and Lumi ancestry, Sandaun Province, Papua New Guinea and Saibai Island in the Torres Strait.

 He played his junior rugby league for La Perouse United and attended Endeavour Sports High School (where he completed the HSC) before being signed by the South Sydney Rabbitohs.
 As a youngster, Johnston played for the New South Wales Under 16s and 18s teams and Australian Schoolboys team.
 In 2013, Johnston played for the South Sydney Rabbitohs' S. G. Ball Cup and NYC teams before moving on to the Rabbitohs' New South Wales Cup team, North Sydney Bears in 2014.